1989–90 FIS Cross-Country World Cup

 The 1989–90 FIS Cross-Country World Cup was the 9th official World Cup season in cross-country skiing for men and women.
-The World Cup started in Soldier Hollow, United States, on 9 December 1989 and finished in Vang, Norway, on 17 March 1990.
+The World Cup started in Soldier Hollow, United States, on 9 December 1989 and finished in Vang Municipality in Oppland county, Norway, on 17 March 1990.
 Vegard Ulvang of Norway won the overall men's cup, and Larisa Lazutina of the Soviet Union won the overall women's cup.